codeontap/codeontap/docs/developer-guides/aws-data-pipeline.md

 ## Should I be using an AWS Data Pipeline

 If the task you are wishing to perform is simply that "a task" and not "a service" per'se, this is the best place to begin.
-Data Pipeline is targeted at repeatitive data processing jobs, of generally "larger" datasets and not micro transactions (we're talking hundreds of MB and up per process).
+Data Pipeline is targeted at repetitive data processing jobs, of generally "larger" datasets and not micro transactions (we're talking hundreds of MB and up per process).

 If you have a process that needs to be run periodically and take data from say an S3 bucket, manipulate it and then write the processed data somewhere, then chances are you want to use an AWS Data Pipeline.